Food & Drink

 Little Rock – Fresh Fish Right By The Sea

 Little Rock is located on Beachside at the Harbour Arm.
 It’s part of the Rocksalt group.
 Owned by Josh De Haan, the Rocksalt group has 5 venues in Folkestone and a collection of pubs across the Kent countryside.
-Jack Nimmons is their operations manager and he spoke to Folkelife about the success of their newest restaurant.
+Their menu is seasonal and the Folkelife team went to see what is on offer for the summer.

 “When the sun is out, with the palm trees and that Florida vibe, it’s as if you’re on holiday.
 It’s a stunning place to sit and eat the freshest dishes on our menu.
 The restaurant has always championed fresh local produce, and that’s what you get at Little Rock.”